mcalla314/tkintertoy/docs/tutorial.rst

 #.
 Plot the items widget in the second row.
 #.
 Plot the command buttons in the third row.
 #.
 Start the event processing loop and wait for the user to click on a button.
 Notice
-   that as the user clicks on a category button, the list in the items combobox changes.
+   that as the user clicks on a category button, the list in the items combobox changes and the event loop keeps running.
 #.
 Check to see if the user clicked on Ok by seeing if content is not empty.
 #.
 Retrieve the value of the category widget using the get method.
 #.
 Retrieve the value of the items widget that was selected or typed in.